nafets227/backup/README.md

   HELO command.
 Usefule if the SMTP server requires a FQDN.
 Defaults to hostname.

+## UserID´s in this Non-root image

+This image is using non-root user "backupuser" with UID 41598.
+Using a diffferent non-root user is not supported (email wont work), so if you need to specify the user for the container runtime (e.g. in Kubernetes "runAsUser") you MUST use 41598.

 ## IMAP

 Backups data from an IMAP Server using offlineimap.
 This is done in a delta